h1dz/Cyber/README.md

 ### **openai.sh**
 - Linux Bash script using the openai API to interact with chatGPT via CLI.
 Not perfect but works.
 Just enter your API Key and ready to go!

+### **openai.py**
+- Python script using the openai API to interact with chatGPT via CLI.
+Need to install the opani module first, this can be done by ```pip install openai``` Then just enter your API Key and ready to go!

 ### **openai.bat**
 - Windows Batch script using the ChatGPT API via command prompt CLI.
 Ensure to enter your API key in the code.